Tengenenge: Later developments

 In 1973, Blomefield sold his farm and moved to Harare, although the community at Tengenenge continued to produce sculptures.
 By 1979 the countryside there was occupied by those fighting for independence in the guerilla war and most of the artists had gone.
-In December 1979 the Lancaster House Agreement was signed allowing the country to achieve internationally recognised independence in 1980.
-The artists' community slowly re-formed especially after Blomefield returned in 1985, which encouraged others to do the same.
-In 1989, the accessibility for visitors to Tengenenge improved with the opening of a tar road and in that year a number of international exhibitions of the sculptors' work were organised, including one in Europe: Beelden op de Berg in Wageningen, the Netherlands.
-In 1998, a video about Tengenenge was produced which led a reviewer to comment that"Tengenenge's strongest feature is the honesty with which it faces the controversial issue of the quality of the work made at the site.
-This point of contention is by no means limited to that community, but it is particularly extreme because of the large number of people who work there."
-By 2000, up to 300 artists had lived at Tengenenge at various times but some visitors were critical of the insanitary conditions and lack of education for workers' children.
-Others, including Celia Winter-Irving, who had spent several months living at Tengenenge and wrote extensively about the sculpture and the artists was much more supportive, believing that "[Blomefield]'s mentorship had little sense of the paternalism of white supremacy....nor has he imposed his European way of life and its values upon the artists."
+In December 1979, the Lancaster House Agreement was signed, allowing the country to achieve internationally recognised independence in 1980.
+The artists' community slowly re-formed, especially after Blomefield returned in 1985, which encouraged others to do the same.
+In 1989, the accessibility for visitors to Tengenenge improved with the opening of a tar road; and in that year a number of international exhibitions of the sculptors' work were organised, including one in Europe: Beelden op de Berg in Wageningen, the Netherlands.
+In 1998, a video about Tengenenge was produced which led a reviewer to comment that:Tengenenge's strongest feature is the honesty with which it faces the controversial issue of the quality of the work made at the site.
+This point of contention is by no means limited to that community, but it is particularly extreme because of the large number of people who work there.
+By 2000, up to 300 artists had lived at Tengenenge at various times but some visitors were critical of the unsanitary conditions and lack of education for workers' children.
+Others, including Celia Winter-Irving, who had spent several months living at Tengenenge and wrote extensively about the sculpture and the artists, was much more supportive, believing that: [Blomefield]'s mentorship had little sense of the paternalism of white supremacy....nor has he imposed his European way of life and its values upon the artists.

-Blomefield continued in his role as director of Tengenenge until 2007, when he was succeeded by Dominic Benhura who is also a well-known sculptor.
+Blomefield continued in his role as director of Tengenenge until 2007, when he was succeeded by Dominic Benhura, also a well-known sculptor.
 In 2011, a management team of five artists was formed.
-Other artists who have worked at Tengenenge include Square Chikwanda, Sanwell Chirume, Edward Chiwawa, Barankinya Gosta, Makina Kameya and Jonathan Mhondorohuma.
+Other artists who have worked at Tengenenge include Square Chikwanda, Sanwell Chirume, Edward Chiwawa, Barankinya Gosta, Makina Kameya, and Jonathan Mhondorohuma.

 Tom Blomefield died on 8 April 2020, aged 95, in the Netherlands; his ashes were buried at Tengenenge on 6 December 2020.